7 Reasons to Consider Attending a Community College

 Here are some of the advantages of attending a community college.

 Tuition at community colleges is generally less expensive than at four-year colleges.
-According to the American Association of Community Colleges, the average tuition and fees at public community colleges during the 2020-2021 school year was $3,770, compared with $10,560 at public four-year institutions and $37,650 at private colleges.
+According to the College Board, the average combined cost of tuition and fees at public community colleges during the 2021-2022 school year was $3,800, compared to $10,740 at public four-year institutions and $38,070 at private four-year colleges.
 Some states even offer free tuition at community colleges through state-funded grants and scholarships.
 Attending community college for a year or two may save you and your family tens of thousands of dollars, especially if you’re able to continue living at home.

 2. Transfer agreements